-If required, we will introduce you to several banks in order to open a bank account.
-We work primarily with banks that allow for remotely opened accounts to ensure that you are ready to start transferring your monthly income, get the required certificates and apply for the visa as soon as possible.
+If required, we will incorporate your Dominican Republic company, and introduce you to several banks in order to open a bank account.
+We work primarily with banks that allow for remotely opened accounts, to ensure that you are ready to make the investment and apply for the visa as soon as possible.

 We will send you the application forms and provide assistance to complete the questionnaires, and translate and authenticate documents.